bmpelab/SurgEM/README.md

 ## Running options

-If you use our dataset xxx or have created your own constraint maps, leave `pose_flag` as true.
+If you use our dataset xxx or have created your own constraint maps, leave `pose_flag` as `true`.
 In this case, you are using the implementation of our RA-L paper, where the intrument pose information is used for optimization.
-If you do not use or the pose information is unavailable in your application, please change the `pose_flag` to false.
-In this case, the implementation is the one in our paper IPCAI.
+If you do not use or the pose information is unavailable in your application, please change the `pose_flag` to `false`.
+In this case, the implementation is the one in our IPCAI paper.
 Note that in both case the instrument masks are necessary in the case of occlusion.
-If the instrument does not cause occlusion or you do not want to use instrument masks, set mask_flag to false.
+If the instrument does not cause occlusion or you do not want to use instrument masks, set `mask_flag` to `false`.

 ## Run